AmadeusITGroup/otter/docs/rules-engine/how-to-use/integration.md

 ### Metadata

-A bit of configuration is needed in order to extract metadata for facts and operators in rules engine scope.
+A bit of configuration is needed in order to extract metadata for facts and operators in the rules engine scope.

 In _angular.json_ of the app a new build architect needs to be added.
 Here is an example: